didrocks/snapcraft/examples/deb-from-ubuntu/README.md

 functionality to download and copy the whole package content (and its dependencies not present in Ubuntu Core) to the resulting snap.
 The `sl` command is wrapped and corresponds to the package functionality.

+## Notions:

+* Import a deb package and its dependencies from the ubuntu distribution.
+* Export one command to the system.
+* nil plugin.

 ## Install and use it:

 ### Install from the store: